maximilian-ho/how-we-teach-ourselves/docs/epubs.md

 # Reading epub ebooks using Moon+ Reader

-We continuously read books on concentration, tech company management, and social issues.
+We constantly read books on concentration, tech company management, and social issues.
 We wish we'd started reading these books earlier because they're full of good advice.

 **Downloading the books**
 We download the epub books from LibGen.